All stone cookware pros and cons are associated with what types of stone clay and types of base materials have been used for manufacturing.

 The core inner base metal of all stone made non-stick culinary is either stainless steel or aluminum.

-Any stone fry pan or cooking pots are not made from the actual rock stones.
-The base material is coated with crusted stones.
+Any stone coated cooking pans are not made from the actual rock stones.
+The base material is coated with crushed rocks.
 Moreover, the crusted stone coating contains diamond, ceramic or porcelain, marble, granite, etc.

-The porcelain clay coating is fused at 1094 degree Celsius.
-As a result, it creates non-stick surface coating; moreover, it’s completely impermeable and, non reactive with any food (alkaline or citrus).
+The porcelain clay coating is fusing at 1094 degrees Celsius.
+As a result, it creates a non-stick surface coating; moreover, it’s wholly impermeable and non-reactive with any food (alkaline or citrus).

 |The Pros And Cons Of Stone Cookware detail discussion:

 |Buyers guide before purchasing

 The Stone Cookware Pros And Cons detail discussion:

 The surface of the stone pots and pan sets are completely safe from toxic chemicals and metals.
 Cheap metallic nonstick coated cookware contains Perfluorooctanoic acid and POFS.